MBA Strategic Leadership MBA

 These course-related costs aren’t included in the tuition fees.
 So you’ll need to budget for them when you plan your spending.

 Our accommodation section shows your accommodation options and highlights how much it costs to live in Portsmouth.

 We recommend that you budget £75 a year for photocopying, memory sticks, DVDs and CDs, printing charges, binding and specialist printing.

 There may be additional costs for communication, transportation or accommodation related to project research work and group collaboration, although these are likely to be minimal.

 What you'll study

-The course structure includes 8 subject units and 1 project unit that focuses on professional development.
+The course structure includes 8 subject modules and 1 project module that focuses on professional development.